davegill/wrf-coop/README_user.md

 ### Compare the simulation results<a name="Compareresults2"/>

-The restart tests are require to produce bit-wise identical results.
+The restart tests are required to produce bit-wise identical results.
 Confirming these bit identical results is via a pair-wise comparison (original full-length simulation vs the shorter restart run).
 When there are no differences (the results are bit-wise identical), only the column headers are listed for each time period.
 Since there are two domains for the restart tests, a comparison is required for each domain.

 ```
 set D = wrfout_d01_2016-03-23_00:12:00